PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_stokes_ht_p2_p1_reddy.md

 triangular.
 We choose the three-point rule, to capture the quadratic component in the velocity space.
 Quadrature-point iterators provide access to basis function values and gradients, the Jacobian matrix and the Jacobian determinant, the location of the quadrature point and so on.
-Note that we need to iterate the quadrature rules of two finite element spaces, hence we create a tuple of iterators.
+Note that we need to iterate the quadrature rules of three finite element spaces, hence we create a tuple of iterators.
+All of these quadrature point iterators refer to the "same" quadrature rule: the same number of quadrature points, the same weights, and so on.
+However, the services these quadrature points provide do depend on the finite element space as well, for instance they would typically have different basis functions.

 ```julia
     qargs = (kind = :default, npts = 3,)